shikharbsar/hello-world/README.md

 # hello-world
 Using github for the first time
-Hello everyone. am shikhar just starting out on github
+Hello everyone.I am shikhar and I am just starting out on github